 A user experience (UX) career is often full of outreach activities.
 We explain what we do.
-We teach other designers and developers how to be more thoughtful, do more research, and adopt more human-centered processes.
+We teach other designers and developers on how to be more thoughtful, do more research, and adopt more human-centered processes.

 Sometimes evangelism is simply part of the job, but sometimes we can volunteer our passion toward feel-good outreach activities.
 And what’s more feel-good than preparing future adults to solve real UX problems?

-A few years ago, I was invited to participate in a local half-day event in Upstate New York called Girls in STEM.
+A few years ago, I was invited to participate in a local half-day event in upstate New York called Girls in STEM.
 The event offers a selection of workshops encouraging middle school girls, aged about 10 to 14, to pursue their interests in science, technology, engineering, and math.

 The Girls in STEM organizers asked whether my consulting company Kennason would be willing to host workshops on UX.
 Of course, I agreed!
 I loved the idea of working with kids to teach them about good design.

 And then I scratched my head.
 I had no idea how to facilitate a UX workshop for this age group.
 I did some Googling and I did not find much, but I took a shot at planning activities.
 I armed myself with photos of design fails and figured that, at worst, those were a funny thing for the girls to laugh at even if I taught them nothing.

 When the workshop day came, I was organizing sticky notes and markers as the first few girls filtered into the classroom and sat at their desks.
 While moving around the room, I casually asked, “So how did you all learn about Girls in STEM?
 Did you hear about it in school?”
 Silence.
 I looked up and realized the girls had fastidiously raised their hands.
 They were waiting for me to call on them to answer my question.
 (I’d forgotten what kids are like!
 Adults just talk without permission!)